oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/4-understand-requirements.md

     For our project, we can use these tables.
 If some data is missing then we can load it from an external source too.

-    **Note:** live feed sounds interesting.
+    **Note to myself:** live feed sounds interesting.
 Learn how he sets it up in some other workshop.

 3. Action Items: